 The two met the end of the road.
 The village was but a few paces away from them.
 Annor looked over to the sky—the clouds had long since parted.

-I wonder when the rain stopped
+I wonder when the rain stopped, the man pondered.

 “This is where we part, Annor.”
 Tara smiled wearily, clacking the umbrella shut.
 She curtseyed, bowing with a gracious dip.
 “You make good company for a rainy night's walk.”